Junil8/2DFMP/Server/README.md

 `<amount>` the prefered amount of workers.
 Default to max possible workers.

 ## Web Service

+The server will normaly use port `8080` to run on but it can be set to use an other port.

+**Custom setup of web service**

 In environment variables add lines.
 ```